evelyn32h/bitcoin-trust-prediction/README.md

 ## Notebooks Description

 ### Core Evaluation Scripts
-- **`strict_evaluation.py`** 🌟: **The most important file** - correct evaluation implementation following Vide's method.
-Extracts features from test set (excluding current edge), completely avoiding data leakage.
+- **`strict_evaluation.py`** 🌟: **The most important file** - correct evaluation implementation that avoids data leakage.
+For each test edge, features are extracted from the test set excluding the current edge.
 Takes ~40 minutes for full evaluation.

 - **`strict_evaluation_test.py`**: Quick test version created for rapid iteration while developing the strict evaluation.
-Uses 3 folds and 20 edges per fold, runs in ~14 seconds.
+Uses 3 folds and 20 edges per fold with 50% negative edge sampling, runs in ~14 seconds.

 - **`cross_validation_eval.py`**: Original evaluation using standard cross-validation.
 Contains data leakage as features are extracted from the full graph.
 Shows inflated performance but kept for comparison.